Sports nutrition: the complete guide

 Monitor your performance markers

-Signs of inadequate nutrition: strength plateaus, chronic fatigue, frequent infections, recurring injuries, sleep issues, and loss of motivation.
+Signs of inadequate nutrition: strength plateaus, chronic fatigue, frequent infections, recurring injuries, sleep disturbances, and loss of motivation.
 Keep a food and training journal to correlate your diet with your performance.

-In the specific preparation phase (high intensity), protein is kept high (1.6-2.2 g/kg) to support muscle adaptations, and carbs are adjusted to session intensity.
-On rest days, carbs can be reduced in favor of high-quality fats.
+In the specific preparation phase (high intensity), protein is kept high (1.6-2.2 g/kg) to support muscle adaptations, and carbs are adjusted based on session intensity.
+On rest days, carbs can be reduced in favor of quality fats.

-In the tapering and competition phase, the goal is to maximize glycogen stores while maintaining weight.
-Carb loading (3 days of high carbs at 8-10 g/kg) is relevant for events lasting over 90 minutes.
+During tapering and competition, the goal is to maximize glycogen stores while maintaining weight.
+Carb loading (3 days of high carbs at 8-10 g/kg) is relevant for events over 90 minutes.
 This periodized approach is used by Olympic and professional teams.

-The ideal pre-workout meal combines complex carbs and protein, with little fat and fiber for quick digestion.
+The ideal pre-workout meal combines complex carbs and protein, with low fat and fiber for fast digestion.
 Examples: white rice with chicken, oatmeal with protein powder, or toast with scrambled eggs.
-Consume it 2 to 3 hours before the session.
+Consume it 2 to 3 hours before your session.

-During exercise (intra-workout), nutrition is only necessary for intense sessions over 60 to 90 minutes.
-In that case: 30 to 60 g of fast carbs per hour (carb drink, gel, banana) and water with electrolytes.
+During effort (intra-workout), nutrition is only necessary for intense sessions lasting more than 60 to 90 minutes.
+In this case: 30 to 60 g of fast-acting carbs per hour (carb drink, gel, banana) and water with electrolytes.
 For strength training under 90 minutes, water alone is usually enough.

 Post-workout, aim for 20 to 40 g of protein and 0.8 to 1.2 g/kg of carbs within 2 hours.
 A whey shaker with a banana is classic, but a real meal is just as effective.
-The "anabolic window" is wider than supplement marketing would have you believe.
+The anabolic window is wider than supplement marketing wants you to believe.

 Creatine monohydrate is the most studied and effective supplement: it increases strength and power performance by 5 to 10%, promotes hypertrophy, and improves recovery.
-3 to 5 g per day, no loading phase needed, and safe for kidneys in healthy individuals.
+3 to 5 g per day, with no loading phase required, is safe for the kidneys in healthy individuals.

 Caffeine (3 to 6 mg/kg, 30 to 60 minutes before exercise) improves endurance, reduces perceived exertion, and increases power.
 Beetroot juice (500 mL or 6-8 mmol of nitrates, 2 to 3 hours before) improves endurance by 1 to 3% through nitric oxide production.